WebMechanix/SimpleConsent/README.md

 | `mapTo`       | `array`   | Used to map a particular consent type to other types (useful for Google's Consent Mode).
 This is an array of strings that represent consent type keys. (e.g. `ad_user_data`, `ad_storage`, `ad_personalization` etc...). |

 > [!NOTE]
-> The library automatically adds a "necessary" type consent type.
+> The library automatically adds a "necessary" consent type.
 You do not need to define one.

 **Example:**
 ```json